 Also, the effects of sleep training are short-lived so you need to stick with whatever methods you are using to make them work.

-- Ferber method is a form of cry it out sleep training (also known as “graduated extinction”) developed by pediatric sleep expert Dr. Richard Ferber.
+The Ferber method is a form of cry-it-out sleep training (also known as "graduated extinction") developed by pediatric sleep expert Dr. Richard Ferber.
 Also known as extinction sleep training.
-Parents will leave babies falling asleep on their own and then check on the babies occasionally.
+Parents will leave babies to fall asleep on their own and then check on the babies occasionally.

-- Pick-up-put-down method is another way for you to know how to sleep train a 5 month old.
+The pick-up-put-down method is another way for you to know how to sleep train a 5-month-old.
 This one is pretty similar to the Ferber method but you can pick your babies up and comfort them for about 4-5 minutes and then put them back in their cribs when they get drowsy.

-Tip 1: Nap training schedules combine with bedtime schedules
+Tip 1: Nap training schedules combined with bedtime schedules

-According to Stanford Children’s Health: Total sleep time for 3-6 months: 9-10 hours of night sleep; 4-5 hours of day napping.
-By this your baby will need to nap at least twice a day.
+According to Stanford Children’s Health: Total sleep time for 3-6 months: 9-10 hours of night sleep; 4-5 hours of the day napping.
+By this, your baby will need to nap at least twice a day.
 This is also a nice solution for your child to get all the sleep they need.
-Thanks to nap training baby, babies could stay energetic during the day.
+Thanks to nap training babies, babies could stay energetic during the day.
 As a result, they won’t be overtired at night.